 Repository Management with Nexus

-Capabilities are features of Nexus plugins that can be configured by a user in the generic administration view accessible in the left hand navigation menu Administration under Capabilities.
+Capabilities are features of Nexus and Nexus plugins that can be configured by a user in the generic administration view accessible in the left hand navigation menu Administration under Capabilities.

 Nexus Professional ships with a number of capabilities pre-installed and allows you to enable/disable them.
-An example capability is the Outreach Management displayed in Figure 6.28, “Capabilities Management Interface with the Outreach Management Details Visible”.
-The Capabilities management interface supports adding new capabilities by pressing the New button, copying a selected capability from the list by pressing the Duplicate button and deleting a selected capability with the Delete button.
+An example capability is Outreach Management displayed in Figure 6.23, “Capabilities Management Interface with the Outreach Management Details Visible”.
+The capabilities management interface supports adding new capabilities by pressing the New button, copying a selected capability from the list by pressing the Duplicate button and deleting a selected capability with the Delete button.
 Pressing the Refresh button updates the list of capabilities.
 The list of capabilities can be filtered with the search input box in the header of the list and sorted by the different columns by pressing a column header.
 The list uses the following columns:

 The Status tab displays a text message that details the status of the capability and any potential problems with the configuration.
 Depending on the capability the reasons can vary widely.
 For example the Secure Central capability requires Nexus to run on a JVM with specific security features and an error message with indicate, if the JVM is not suitable and an error message regarding this will be displayed.
-In addition the Type of the capability is displayed in the drop down and Notes can be added and edited in the input field

-Many of the built-in capabilities can be configured in the Capabilities administration section, but also in other more user friendly, targetted user interface sections.
-E.g. the User Token feature administrated by using the interface available via the User Token menu item in the Security left hand menu as well as by editing the User Token capability.
+Many of the built-in capabilities and plugins can be configured in the Capabilities administration section, but also in other more user friendly, targetted user interface sections.
+E.g. the user token feature administrated by using the interface available via the User Token menu item in the Security left hand menu as well as by editing the user token capability.
 Other capabilities are internal to Nexus functionality and sometimes managed automatically by the responsible plugin.
 Some optional configuration like e.g. the branding plugin configuration for the icon in the top left hand corner of the user interface header is only done in the capabilities administration.